Thangarajtk/appium-mobileAutomationFramework/README.md

 :point_right: Supports parallel and sequential execution of tests.

-:point_right: Supports screen(video) recording of tests on Android and iOS.
+:point_right: Ability to capture screen(video) recording of tests on Android and iOS.
 Configurable through `config.properties`

 :point_right: Supports capturing screenshots for passed/failed/skipped steps which is configurable through `config.properties`